nushell/nushell.github.io/book/externs.md

 There are a few limitations to the current `extern` syntax.
 In Nushell, flags and positional arguments are very flexible: flags can precede positional arguments, flags can be mixed into positional arguments, and flags can follow positional arguments.
 Many external commands are not this flexible.
 There is not yet a way to require a particular ordering of flags and positional arguments to the style required by the external.

 The second limitation is that some externals require flags to be passed using `=` to separate the flag and the value.
-In Nushell, the `=` is a convenient optional syntax and there's currently no way to required its use.
+In Nushell, the `=` is a convenient optional syntax and there's currently no way to require its use.